usuaero/Pylot/docs/source/installation.md

 If you do nothave Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).

+## Prequisites

+### FreeCAD
+Pylot will use the FreeCAD Python libraries to generate graphics objects from MachUpX (see more under "graphics" in [Creating Input Files](creating_input_files)).
+Instructions for installing FreeCAD can be found in the [MachUpX documentation](https://machupx.readthedocs.io/en/latest/installation.html#freecad-for-exporting-step-files).
+This is only necessary if you intend to use MachUpX for generating graphics.

+### MachUpX
+MachUpX is an implementation of general numerical lifting-line theory which can be used to simulate the flight of the aircraft more accurately.
+If this is to be used, it can be downloaded from [Github](https://github.com/usuaero/MachUpX).
+Pylot requires at least version 2.0.0.

 ## Getting the Source Code

 You can either download the source as a ZIP file and extract the contents, or clone the Pylot repository using Git.
 If your system does not already have a version of Git installed, you will not be able to use this second option unless you first download and install Git.
 If you are unsure, you can check by typing `git --version` into a command prompt.